cjhutto/vaderSentiment/README.rst

  #. **positive sentiment**: ``compound`` score >=  0.05
  #. **neutral  sentiment**: (``compound`` score > -0.05) and (``compound`` score < 0.05)
  #. **negative sentiment**: ``compound`` score <= -0.05

+ **NOTE:** The ``compound`` score is the one most commonly used for sentiment analysis by most researchers, including the authors.

-* The ``pos``, ``neu``, and ``neg`` scores are ratios for proportions of text that fall in each category (so these should all add up to be 1... or close to it with float operation).
-These are the most useful metrics if you want multidimensional measures of sentiment for a given sentence.
+* The ``pos``, ``neu``, and ``neg`` scores are *ratios for proportions of text that fall in each category* (so these should all add up to be 1... or close to it with float operation).
+These are the most useful metrics if you want to analyze the context & presentation of how sentiment is conveyed or embedded in rhetoric for a given sentence (for example, many writing styles embed strongly positive or negative sentiment within a great deal of neutral text). **IMPORTANTLY:** these proportions represent the "raw categorization" of each lexical item (e.g., words, emoticons/emojis, or initialisms) into positve, negative, or neutral classes; it **does not** account for the VADER rule-based enhancements such as word-order sensitivity for sentiment-laden multi-word phrases, degree modifiers, word-shape amplifiers, punctuation amplifiers, negation polarity switches, or contrastive conjunction sensitivity.

 ====================================
 Ports to Other Programming Languages